priya2093r/priya2093r/README.md

 Hi!
 I'm Priya R, a passionate frontend developer specializing in building robust web and mobile experiences using React, React Native, and modern JavaScript.
 I love solving challenging problems, learning new technologies, and bringing ideas to life—no matter how hard they seem!

 - 🌱 Always learning, always growing
-- 📸 Photography & 👩‍🌾 Farming enthusiast
+- 💻 Tech Enthusiast, 📸 Photography & 👩‍🌾 Farming enthusiast
 - 💡 Thrives on innovation and teamwork

 ---